 Traveling with family and friends can be incredibly rewarding, offering experiences and laughs that can bind us for a lifetime.
-So it might seem that traveling alone would be a less enriching experience; without our favorite people to share it with, how could it compare?
+So it might seem that going on vacation alone would be a less enriching experience; without our favorite people to share it with, how could it compare?

 And yet many veteran travelers have memories of extraordinary, eye-opening solo trips, of glorious days when they set out alone and found and saw and noticed things they might never have done otherwise.